 Keeping their hands warm is one of the biggest challenges photographers face during the winter months.
-Born and raised in Norway, I know how dangerous it can be if your hands begin to freeze but warm gloves are typically bulky and hard to use in combination with a camera.
+Born and raised in Norway, I know how dangerous it can be when your hands begin to freeze.
+But unfortunately, warm gloves are bulky and hard to use in combination with a camera.

-Here in Norway we often deal with temperatures down of -25°C or even colder so I’ve always been conscious about how I dress when going out photographing during winter.
-Even when chasing the Aurora Borealis in freezing conditions, I manage to keep my feet and body relatively warm.
-The hands, however, have always been more challenging.
+Here in Norway we often deal with temperatures down to -25°C or even colder so I’ve always been conscious about how I dress when going out photographing during winter.
+Keeping my feet and body relatively warm isn’t a problem, even when chasing the Aurora Borealis in freezing conditions.
+The hands, however, have been more challenging.

 Let’s face it: having a good grip on your camera and being able to easily adjust the settings is essential for landscape photographers.
-It can be difficult with bulky gloves and the solution is often to take them off whenever you need to make an adjustment.
+This can be difficult with bulky gloves, so the solution is to take them off when you need to make adjustments.

 Needless to say, that’s far from ideal!

 In recent years, a handful of companies have started designing gloves and mittens specially made for outdoor photographers.
-I’ve tested several from various companies but it wasn’t until I received a pair from Vallerret Photography Gloves that I finally found something that felt good even when the temperatures drop.
+I’ve tested several from various companies but it wasn’t until I received a pair from Vallerret Photography Gloves in 2016 that I finally found something that felt right.
+Even when temperatures drop.

 My Favorite Gloves for Landscape Photography